Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 |Meet ILO Standard?   | Yes if the company offers 14 or more weeks of maternity Leave <br> No, if the company offers less than 14 weeks of maternity Leave  |

 # Data Visualization and Dashboard:
 In the Excel file, I have included a visualization located in the sheet named 'Chart.'
 For more details and insights, I encourage viewers of my portfolio to explore this specific sheet.
-The visualization provides valuable information that complements the analysis presented here.

 # Key Findings and Recommendations